The cost of candidating

 if allocated to the circuit-based learning pathway, you will receive a Bursary and if you are a parent of dependent children (under the age of 18 in full-time education or training) you may be eligible for a Dependent Child Payment (details are listed in the G.16 Training Pathways document); but, out of this, you will be expected to pay for your own accommodation, Queen’s maintenance charge, travel, and books; the circuit in which your practice-based learning takes place will be responsible for expenses incurred in that part of the course.

 Once in active ministry, as part of your covenant relationship with the Church, you will be at the disposal of the Methodist Conference for stationing.
 Both deacons and presbyters are expected to be itinerant.
 You will be placed in a circuit and whilst the Church makes every effort to support ministers and their families, relocation to a new circuit and home can be quite challenging.
-You will receive a stipend (currently £24,168 per year).
+You will receive a stipend - information can be found here.

 It’s important to be realistic that ordained ministry is costly and will involve many sacrifices, but it is also uniquely rewarding.